registry.RunRegistry

 Parameters

-The session to export.
+session_id str The session to export. required

 Returns

-pandas DataFrame with run results and parameters.
+Any pandas DataFrame with run results and parameters.

 Raises

-If pandas is not installed.
+ImportError If pandas is not installed.

 get_config_by_hash